 - Is the delayed error correction method included?

-- Is the Exit Ticket section included?
+- Is the Exit Ticket section included (with optional vocab check)?

 - Is the Student Version of the plan included?